Vlad-Vargan/allo_parser/README.md

 - Main script src/main.py

 ### Task:
-- Using Python 3
-- Collect hints from the search string of the allo.ua online store (http://allo.ua/).
+Using Python 3 collect hints from the search string of the allo.ua online store (http://allo.ua/).

 ### Requirements:
   - Use Python 3.6